 A different drama is playing out in the developed world, but one that has implications for developing economies.

 Electricity markets in the developed world are in the midst of a transformation that began in the late 1970s.
 At that time, nations and states began to change the ways in which electricity markets are structured and regulated, with the goal of increasing competition and reducing monopoly.
-Technology has evolved, and the development and deployment of new supply-side technologies (including renewables) is also a main driver of transformation.
-Innovations on the demand-side, such as energy efficiency, demand management, energy storage, and “smart” technologies, are also key agents of change.
+Technology has evolved, and the development and deployment of new supply-side technologies (including renewables) are also the main drivers of transformation.
+Innovations on the demand side, such as energy efficiency, demand management, energy storage, and “smart” technologies, are also key agents of change.
 Finally, environmental regulations have altered the landscape, and efforts to reduce man-made greenhouse gas emissions have moved to center stage in the global political theater.

 The most aggressive deployment of renewable energy has occurred in the developed world, best exemplified by Germany and several U.S. states, including California and Texas.
 In the same vein, the most aggressive policies aimed at reducing emissions linked to climate change have also emanated from the developed West.
 There is often an explicit link assumed between these initiatives.
 Renewable energy is assumed to equal climate mitigation.
 There is also an assumption that international economic development must occur in a way that does not adversely affect the global climate.
 In fact, there are advocates who would argue that energy options for developing nations should be restricted to wind, solar and storage.

 There is tension between the behavior and policy objectives of the wealthy West and the poorer, developing world; one of the key objectives of this course will be to better understand the dimensions of this tension.

 Faculty and advisor bios